ccmucdenver/ccm-docs/docs/singularity.md

 ## What containers we have
 Containers we have built are in `/storage/singularity`.
-To what is in a container, start with a short description which should be provided by every container,
+To see what is in a container, start with a short description which should be provided by every container:

      singularity run-help containerpath.sif